hallboyone/RaspberryLatte/README.md

 - [ ] Add BOM for hardware
 - [ ] Implement mobile UI level

+## Inspiration
+This project has taken inspiration from others who have taken the time to write up their own builds.
+The two primary sources have been the [Es(pi)resso project](https://home-automations.net/project-coffee-espiresso-machine/), and the [Espresso for Geeks blog](http://espresso-for-geeks.kalaf.net/features/).
+Big thank you to both those makers for sharing the great work they did!

 ## Contribute
 If you are interested in helping with this project, I would love to talk!
 You can reach me through [Twitter](https://twitter.com/hallboyone "Richard Hall").